Donald Carcieri: Governorship

 He ran for Governor of Rhode Island in 2002.
 In the Republican primary election, he defeated James Bennett, who had won the endorsement of the state Republican Party.
-He went on to defeat Democrat Myrth York, 55% to 45% in the general election.
+He went on to defeat Democrat Myrth York, a former state senator, by 55% to 45% in the general election.

 Station night club fire

 On February 20, 2003, The Station nightclub in West Warwick, Rhode Island, was engulfed in a catastrophic fire which claimed 100 lives.
 The fire, which was one of the worst such tragedies in American history, was widely covered by the national press, which gave Carcieri's public statements on the event nationwide coverage.
 Eventually the Governor declared a moratorium on pyrotechnics for crowds under 300 people.

 Conflicts with the legislature

 In 2005, both houses of the Rhode Island General Assembly passed a bill legalizing medical marijuana.
 Carcieri vetoed the bill, but the legislature overrode Carcieri by a large margin.
-Carcieri and the Democratic-dominated General Assembly have been at odds on a number of issues: enacting separation of powers, the treatment of state workers, and whether children of illegal immigrants should have access to the state childcare health care plan.
+Carcieri and the Democratic-dominated General Assembly had been at odds on a number of issues: enacting separation of powers, the treatment of state workers, and whether children of illegal immigrants should have access to the state childcare health care plan.
 Carcieri often warned against increasing the size of the state's welfare programs as unaffordable and unsustainable and that the state suffers economically from a history of corruption.
 Carcieri has had a history of confrontations with the heavily Democratic state legislature, community activists, and organized labor.